 While reading an article in a scientific journal, I came upon this word which I knew but had forgotten: senescence.
 It simply means aging.
 Senescence happens to all living things; it is a normal trajectory of nature.

 Many things that are alive practice senescence artfully.
 For example: as trees age, they become more beautiful, majestic, and regal.
 Applying this to humans, some people are able to recast the act of aging into an art form.
 Unfortunately, so many aren’t.
 They bemoan the inevitable rather than accepting and growing into it.

 I recently saw a movie, “The Lady in the Van,” starring the wonderful actress, Maggie Smith, as an elderly woman who, although successful when younger, had fallen upon hard times and was living in her van.
 The actress portrayed her character with authenticity, joy and dignity just as she did with the polar opposite character she portrayed, an English dowager noblewoman, in the television series, “Downton Abbey.”
 The most important take away from this observation is Maggie Smith, the person.
 She has aged naturally, embracing her wrinkles, sagging neck, and faltering voice.
 They are her trademark, and she wields them with skill.
 She has discovered the art of senescence.

 Another example of such a person is Iris Apfel, the 97-year-old fashion icon (born in 1921).
-A documentary about her, “Iris,” was released in 2015 (link for film trailer: https://www.youtube.com/watch?v=Fo8jwJ_2l0c).
+A documentary about her, “Iris,” was released in 2015.
 As is evident from the movie, Iris Apfel does not hide herself from public exposure because her youthful looks and stature have eroded.
 She is proud of her accomplishments as a designer and as a businesswoman.
 She has created an image of an elderly person who is positive, sharp, and respected.